Sunday Service 10:30 AM

 West “Finding Purpose”

 West is about discovering your gifts and talents and learning how to use them to further the Kingdom of God.
 When we can help a person to find their place in the church we have helped them to find purpose in their life.
 Once we enter into ministry, true growth and maturity begins to take place.
 This is a never-ending process.
 We continually grow in this area, developing our gifts and talents and learning how to be more effective.
 Sometimes this may involve you trying out one ministry for a while and then another until you find a place that you really feel like you are making a difference.
+Our Spiritual Gifts Class is offered to help in this process of discovering your spiritual gifts and finding your purpose by getting involved in a ministry.

 (hover mouse over a direction, on a tablet? tap on a direction)